schism-dev/schism/docs/getting-started/post-processing.md

 all available outputs during or after the run.
 Use these if you invoked OLDIO.

 `combine_hotstart7.f90` is used combine process-specific hotstart outputs (`outputs/hotstart_0*.nc`) into `hotstart.nc`.
-This is required even if you used scribed I/O.
+This is required even if you used scribed I/O (as hotstart outputs are still be emitted per MPI process).

 `combine_gr3.f90` is used to combine process-specific `maxelev_*` and `maxdahv_*` (ASCII) into `maxelev.gr3` or `maxdahv.gr3`.

+## Extraction
+`read_output*.f90`: This group of scripts read multiple nc4 outputs and extract time series of a point, a slab, a transect etc. They share similar code structure and can be used to understand the nc4 output format as well as how to do your own processing.
+You may start from `read_output*_xyz.f90`.
+After you are familiar with these scripts, you can easily customize them for your own purpose.

+Note that you'll need to use different extraction scripts depending on whether you use scribe I/O or not.
+ E.g., if you use scribe I/O, the FORTRAN extraction scripts are `read_output10*.f90`.

 ## One-way nesting
 `OneWayNestScripts/interpolate_variables7.f90`: The purpose of this script is to generate `elev2D.th.nc`,